-In February 2023, the Company issued 81,236 RSUs to employees under the New Plan.
+For the three months ended March 31, 2024, the Company issued 4,300,261 RSUs to employees under the New Plan.
 The RSUs are subject to a service-based vesting condition.
 The service-based RSUs vest in equal annual installments over a four-year period.
 The Company at any time may accelerate the vesting of the RSUs.
 Such shares are not accounted for as outstanding until they vest.